PedroTL/PedroTL/README.md

 ### Experience
 ---
-Since 2022, I've been actively engaged in research as an extension fellow.
-Initially, I contributed to the Productive Structure and Socioeconomic Development project, conducting comprehensive studies on the foreign trade of the Metropolitan Region of Campinas (MRC).
-Additionally, I collaborated on the Socio-Territorial Diagnosis project in partnership with the FEAC Foundation.
-This involved analyzing microdata from the federal program, Unified Registry (Cadastro Único), contributing to the development of a unique [geocoding](https://feac.org.br/wp-content/uploads/2023/10/Geocodificacao_FEAC.pdf?portfolioCats=3105#new_tab) methodology for registered families.
-In both projects, my research delved into regional economic indicators, aiming to offer pivotal support to key sectors of the economy.
+Since 2022, I've been actively engaged in research as an research assistant.
+I actively work in two prominent extension programs.
+The first, focused on the Productive Structure and Socioeconomic Development, conducting comprehensive studies on the foreign trade within the Metropolitan Region of Campinas (MRC).
+The second, in partnership with the [FEAC foundation](https://feac.org.br/), conducting a Social Territory Diagnosis.
+This involved analyzing microdata from the federal program Unified Registry (Cadastro Único), contributing to the development of a unique [geocoding](https://feac.org.br/wp-content/uploads/2023/10/Geocodificacao_FEAC.pdf?portfolioCats=3105#new_tab) methodology for registered families.
+In both projects, my research delved into regional economic indicators, aiming to offer valuable insights to support key sectors of the economy.

 For more information about me, visit my [portifolio](https://pedrotl.github.io/)